Haz-15/Assignment-2/README.md

    When we send information, there is a HTTP Post Request, those requests go to servers.

    Cookies or ID Number, are what Webpages used to remember you, especially from post requests.

+   **Security**
+   SSL – Secure Socket Layer
+   TLS – Transport Layer Security

+   SSL and TLS is use to protect people from hackers, snooping, and tampering

+   HTTPS, makes sure that your HTTP request are secure and protected!

+   When a servers ask browser to connect securely, it provides a digital certificate.
+These certificates are published by authorities – trusted entities that very identities of websites and issue certificates for them.

+   ####HTTP and DNS manage the sending and receiving of web files or anything on the web.
+   ####TCP/IP Address break down and transport information in small packet.
+   -	Packets are made up of binary sequences of 1’s and 0’s and then are physically sent.